For now, all our workshops are taking place online.

-May 25th to May 26th, 2019
+May 21st to May 22nd, 2022

 “Writing is rewriting,” the adage tells us.
 But how do we rewrite?
 How do we decide what to leave in and what to take out?
 How do we determine the scope of a piece, divine its essence, know where to start and where to end?

-April 13th to April 14th, 2019
+February 13th to February 14th, 2021

 Writing about food can be deep, rich, rewarding.
 The goal of this workshop: to help you find your voice as a food writer.
 You’ll think, eat, and write about food.

 “If we want to write, it makes sense to read—and to read like a writer.
 If we wanted to grow roses, we would want to visit rose gardens and try to see them the way that a rose gardener would.” – Francine Prose

 “I think the key is to listen, not necessarily to the poet’s reading aloud, but to the internal voice in the poem.” – Ming Di

 Each year, NaNoWriMo, as it’s called, draws tens of thousands of writers worldwide.